ska-telescope/ska-integration-test-harness/docs/src/extend_and_apply_ith.rst

 How to extend this test harness (within the current limitations)
 ----------------------------------------------------------------

-Right now (October 2024) the test harness is designed for integration tests of the TMC with CSP in MID.
+Right now the test harness is designed for integration tests of the TMC with CSP in MID.
 Probably, it is still capable of supporting TMC-X in MID integrations tests.